Personal Service Contracts

 - Payments cannot be made to suppliers on Personal Service Contracts, unless the supplier submits the standard Personal Service Contract Invoice Form established by the Legislative Research Commission.

 - Payments for PSCs shall be made by processing invoices received for services rendered

 on a “PAY” voucher referencing the appropriate PSC contract.

 - See Business Procedure 5.4.20-P for more information about “PAY” vouchers.

-- A PSC invoice cannot be paid via Pcard and must be paid via a voucher.
+- A PSC invoice cannot be paid via Procard and shall be paid via a voucher.